mjrimon/ecGEMs_analyses/README.md

 # ecGEMs_analyses
-In this repository you will find all the data and code needed to construct and analyze the ecGEMs used in the paper:
+In this repository, you will find all the data and code needed to construct and analyse the Yeast9 ecGEMs based on Kcat predictions obtained using various different tools.
+This initial approach can be consulted here: https://github.com/jlott/kcat-prediction-benchmarking.

-"Are machine-learning \kcat predictors ready for systems biology applications?
-Benchmark performance does not reliably translate into improved enzyme-constrained metabolic models".

 ## data folder
 Contains: